Jim-ZhenXue/acml-2016-website/pages/participants/registration.rst

 Additional Items
 ================

-* Extra Conference Dinner Tickets for accompanying persons: USD ???
+* Extra Conference Dinner Ticket for accompanying persons: NZD 150
-* Extra Conference Dinner Ticket for student registrant: USD ???
+* Extra Conference Dinner Ticket for student registrant: NZD 150

+These tickets include transport to and fro the dinner venue.

 Author Policy
 =============

-* Each accepted proceedings paper must have at least one author registered (either All-Inclusive Regular or Student Registration) by October ??, 2016 at 23:59pm Pacific Time.
+* Each accepted proceedings paper must have at least one author registered (either All-Inclusive Regular or Student Registration) by October 31, 2016 at 23:59pm New Zealand Time.
 * Each paper should have at least **ONE** Author registered.